rocky/python-uncompyle6/README.rst

 At this point, 2.7 decompilation is better than uncompyle2.
 A number of bugs have been fixed over what was in uncompyle2.

-Python 2.6 installed library routines decompile; it is probably the same as uncompyle2, although some 2.6 bugs from uncompyle2 have been fixed.
-We handle 2.6 bytecode a little bit differently than the way uncompyle2 does so it is harder to assess quality.
-Python 2.5 bytecode may not be as good as uncompyle2, but is catching up.

 All of the Python 3.2-3.5 Python standard lib packages that I have installed on my system deparse.
 Each Python version has about 200 bytecode files.
 I'm not sure how well these verify though.